TheJacksonLaboratory/Gopher/docs/designparameters.rst

  DNA into two or more smaller fragments, and the fragment that is attached to the biotin marker will be enriched.
  The baits are therefore typically designed to hybridize to the margins (and not to the center) of the restriction fragments.
  The margin size parameter should thus be set according to the expected experimental fragmentation size.
-We have found that 250 bp is a good starting point, and this value is the default in VPV.
+We have found that 250 bp is a good starting point, and this value is the default in GOPHER.